Andre Roberts (American football): Arizona Cardinals

-Roberts was taken in the third round with the 88th overall pick by the Arizona Cardinals in the 2010 NFL Draft.
+Roberts was taken in the third round with the 88th overall pick by the Arizona Cardinals in the 2010 NFL draft.
 The Cardinals originally obtained the pick used to select Roberts by trading Anquan Boldin to the Baltimore Ravens.

 Roberts started out his rookie season playing limited time as a punt returner.
 As the season went on, Roberts started playing more snaps and started to move into the second receiver slot.
 He caught his first NFL touchdown against the Minnesota Vikings, a 27–24 loss in OT.
 He caught his second NFL touchdown, a 74-yard completion, on Christmas Day against the Dallas Cowboys, a game that was won in the last minute 27–26.

 Washington Redskins

 On March 11, 2014, Roberts and the Washington Redskins agreed to terms on a four-year contract, worth roughly $16 million.
 The contract was finalized the next day.
 Later that month, Roberts made a $12,000 donation to the Kirk Cousins Football Camp, allowing Roberts the rights to wear number 12, which he wore for four seasons in Arizona.
 He originally signed with the intention to be the Redskins' number two wide receiver, opposite of Pierre Garçon, but became the number three receiver after the signing of DeSean Jackson.
 He also became the team's new return specialist.

 In the Week 4, 45–14 loss against the New York Giants, Roberts scored one of the only two Redskins' scores in the game after catching an 18-yard pass from Cousins.
 It was his first touchdown with the Redskins.

 In Week 11 of the 2015 season, Roberts returned a kick 99 yards for a touchdown against the Carolina Panthers.
-On December 21, 2015, he was placed on injured reserve with an knee injury, ending his season.
+On December 21, 2015, he was placed on injured reserve with a knee injury, ending his season.

 Roberts was released by the Redskins on May 17, 2016.